ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Search (Googler)
 The web-search plugin in 'Oh my zSH' doesn't support the console (without X).
 Googler does this.
 > Googler needs Python3 which is not a default on Slackware 14.2.
 You can install from the available Slackbuild.

+## Cloud Storage (Mega)
+Even though you can share your files through GitHub , you may still have content that you want to share among your computers privately, across platforms and mobile device.
+Unfortunately Google doesn't provide a auto sync for Linux (strange!!) .
+Mega provides a GUI as well as command line based interface (and 50 gigs of free storage) that works on Windows , Macs, Linux, Android and iOS.
+God's gift.
+I don't understand all the subtleties but it says it is fully encrypted.

+We are interested here in the Mega Command line tools that let you sync with cloud storage from the comfort (and speed) of your terminal.
+Good folks at Slackware provide a Slackbuild for command line tools.
+A must use for any writer and coder as well.